What Are the Treatments for Eating Disorders?

 Question: What Are the Treatments for Eating Disorders?

 Because eating disorders are complex – and are caused by multiple factors – treatments need to address multiple influences.
-The major treatments for eating disorders include Family Therapy, Cognitive Behavior Therapy, Interpersonal Psychotherapy, and Medication.
+The major treatments for eating disorders, like anorexia or bulimia, include Family Therapy, Cognitive Behavior Therapy, Interpersonal Psychotherapy, and Medication.
 Group therapy is also often helpful.
 It is crucial to work with a treatment team who specializes in eating disorders.
 The treatment team typically includes a psychologist, primary care physician, psychopharmacologist (if medication is prescribed), and a nutritionist.
 It is important to find professionals who have a wealth of experience with eating disorders as these disorders can be difficult to treat.
 Unfortunately, even though these treatments are widely used, the evidence for their effectiveness is somewhat limited, especially for anorexia.
 In other words, eating disorders are difficult to treat and there is still much to be learned about how best to treat these disorders.
 But here is what we know.

 Family therapy is often the initial treatment of choice for children and adolescents who are still living at home.
 The therapist will spend time helping the family develop health communication skills.
 He or she will assess the family’s attitudes toward food and body image.
 Family therapy doesn’t necessarily mean that the whole family will attend every therapy session.
 Sometimes the therapist will meet separately with the child and the parents.